ABOUT THE FILM:

 Luke and Catarina are first-generation farmers.
 They came to farming through their desire for a connection to the land, not from their family’s expectations.
 The Mahoneys have embraced the rewards and frustrations of a life centered on the small-scale production of local food.
 But without inherited land, a major obstacle for first-generation farmers, they must lease their farm with little security for the future.

-Every documentary filmmaker starts out with one idea for their film and watches that idea ebb and flow as life unfolds in front of the camera.
 When I began, I envisioned Brookford Almanac as a celebratory portrait of a year in the life of a farm family.
 At that time, I could not have predicted the changes that would take place both on the farm and in my film.
 Luke and Catarina have expanded their operation considerably.
 With this expansion has come problems with their landlord, a strong-willed, retired farmer who holds different opinions as to how things should be done.
-Sadly, because of these divergent philosophies, the landlord has decided not to renew the Mahoneys’ lease.
+Sadly, because of these divergent philosophies, the landlord decided not to renew the Mahoneys’ lease.

 ABOUT THE PRODUCER & MUSIC COMPOSER: Julian Russell is a professional photojournalist, a founder of Metropol Photos & Film and the proprietor of Julian Russell Photography.
 Prior to founding Metropol he started and managed the successful company Magpie Sound Design, a full-featured audio recording and production studio in Boston.
 His technical and musical contributions to film include composing and performing the score for the film Ballot Measure Nine (which won the 1995 Sundance Film Festival Audience Award for Best Documentary), the short comedy Butter (which was featured on the Independent Film Channel) for Zeitgeist Productions, and Borderland which premiered at the London International Documentary Festival.